k4rtik/latex-project-report-template/README.md

-LaTeX Template for Project Report, Version 1.0 (Abstracted for a Value Education Project Report at NIT Calicut but can be modified easily to use for other reports also.)
+LaTeX Template for Project Report, Version 2.0 (Abstracted from a Major Project Report at CSED, NIT Calicut but can be modified easily to use for other reports also.)

 Released under Creative Commons Attribution license (CC-BY)